 The methods for determining soil cover and assessing residue breakdown were based on the Cropland In-Field Soil Health Assessment Guide from the USDA-NRCS (2021).
-The LandPKS app is useful for recording soil health assessment data and uses the same methods described in the Cropland In-Field Soil Health Assessment (LandPKS 2023).
+The USDA-NRCS Farming with Crop Residues web page (USDA-NRCS 2022b) is also useful for context on estimating residue amounts and predicting how much residue will remain after field operations.
+However, reference pictures provided do not exceed 40%, so reference pictures from the Cropland In-Field Soil Health Assessment Guide should be used instead when visually estimating soil cover.
+The LandPKS app is useful for recording soil health Assessment data and uses the same methods described in the Cropland In-Field Soil Health Assessment.
 An introduction video to soil health measurements using the LandPKS app is provided in the introduction to this laboratory activity.
 How-to videos are also provided in breakout boxes.